 Having coached countless leaders at all stages of their career, here are the most important leadership qualities to assess and develop.

 You cannot build trust in others without showing a track record of honesty.
-Trust is the core of influence and a team leader must be influential.
+Trust is the core of influence and a team lead must be influential.
 It’s impossible to lead effectively when trust lacks especially turning critical times of business change and transformation.

 8. High Tolerance for Stress